Historyline 1914–1918 – classic turn-based war strategy from World War I

 Movement and combat change significantly in winter missions.
 Adjust your plans accordingly.

-No unit excels on its own.
-Artillery behind infantry can be decisive.
+No unit performs well on its own.
+Artillery supporting infantry can be decisive.

 It’s tempting to push forward quickly, but patience often wins battles.